 The Presidio Trust is seeking a Utilities Project Manager to join the Infrastructure Rehabilitation Team in our Park Development and Visitor Engagement Division.
 The Presidio, formerly a 1,491-acre Army base, is now a new kind of national park.
 The park offers unique recreation, hospitality, and educational opportunities, and is home to thousands of residential and non-residential tenants.
 The Infrastructure Rehabilitation team maintains the important infrastructure necessary to sustain the equivalent of a small city.

-- Manage the implementation of design and construction guidelines for construction of utility infrastructure systems.
+- Manage the implementation of Department design and construction guidelines for construction of utility infrastructure systems.

 - Serve as the Contracting Officers Technical Representative on assigned utility infrastructure construction contracts.